Our history

 Justice in transition

 The Trust makes its first grant to the Humanitarian Law Center in Serbia, recognising the importance of transitional justice organisations based in post-conflict countries.
 This work complemented the Trust’s early support for the International Center for Transitional Justice (grantee from 2002–2010).
-Grantees in this programme have supported the documentation of war crimes, assisted victims, secured numerous convictions for grave crimes, engaged in memorialisation efforts, and strengthened international and domestic justice systems.
+Grantees have supported the documentation of war crimes, assisted victims, secured numerous convictions for grave crimes, engaged in memorialisation efforts, and strengthened international and domestic justice systems.
 Work by Trust grantee Equitas in Colombia is pictured here.

 2010